-Pressure drop reduction and heat transfer deterioration of circular, triangular, and square pipes.
+Pressure drop reduction and heat transfer deterioration of circular, triangular and square pipes

 The correlation between the pressure drop ratio rdp and the heat transfer coefficient ratio rh at the same flow velocity, as experimentally obtained with respect to triangular pipe (Type A) with sides of 20 mm (D = 11.55 mm), circular pipe with an inner diameter of 10 mm (D = 10 mm), and square pipe with sides of 12 mm (D = 12 mm), each at the same heat flux (10 kW/m2) is shown in the above figure.
 Pressure drop ratio is the ratio of slush nitrogen pressure drop to liquid nitrogen pressure drop, and heat transfer coefficient ratio is the ratio of the heat transfer coefficient for slush nitrogen to that for liquid nitrogen.
 The hydraulic diameter of each pipe is about the same.
+About the mechanism involved in pressure drop reduction and heat transfer deterioration, refer to the page "Circular pipe flow and PIV".

 Although the maximum pressure drop reduction and the maximum heat transfer deterioration for a circular pipe are greater than those for triangular and square pipes as described in "circular pipe flow" and "triangular pipe flow", rh for the triangular pipe tends to be greater than rdp ( rh > rdp).